robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 Firstly, for "culture".
 A cynical take is that the only purpose of reading the classics is to tell people you’ve read them.
 This probably used to be a source of motivation for me when I was younger, but I've matured a bit: it's important to read classic/popular books so that you can understand references, and so that you can enrich conversations by pointing out a parallel to a well-known tale.

 Secondly, fiction books often do a good job of illustrating philosophical concepts.
 Rather than reading a political philosophy textbook to learn the definition of an authoritarian state, you could instead read a dystopian classic. *1984*, *Brave New World*, and *Fahrenheit 451* give three completely different perspectives on an authoritarian state; having read all three allows you to make intelligent commentary on what characteristics the real world shares with each of them, and perhaps even gain insight into where we may be headed.
-I have learnt more about Japanese history from reading fiction (e.g the work of [Yukio Mishima](https://robertreads.notion.site/robertreads/d1aa189b12e547799c3a5954b289cb5d?v=c344d511453b46eebace4671761ae631&p=72aa32e8aa054352a145b732e7cf5b97)), more about Russian history from reading Dostoevsky, than I would have learnt from non-fiction history books.
+I have learnt more about Japanese history from reading fiction (e.g. the work of [Yukio Mishima](https://robertreads.notion.site/robertreads/d1aa189b12e547799c3a5954b289cb5d?v=c344d511453b46eebace4671761ae631&p=72aa32e8aa054352a145b732e7cf5b97)), more about Russian history from reading Dostoevsky, than I would have learnt from non-fiction history books.
 My perspectives on AI, technology, and the long term future of humanity have been influenced by science fiction.

 The last reason, of course, is for the entertainment value.
 This is purely subjective, but I think reading fiction books provides a different kind of entertainment to watching TV.
 It requires more effort but can provide deeper appreciation.
 In any case, it's not a binary decision: one should read fiction books and watch TV!